Carnival End-of-Season Ice Show Information

 Volunteers are essential to a successful carnival.
 If you do not think you will be able to volunteer on the weekend itself there are several jobs that need to be done before hand.

 Dress Rehearsal & Carnival Day Ticket Sales and Door People: This job is primarily done by Starskate parents as the need for several dress room attendants at this age is not as prevalent.
 This job is the day of Carnival and requires the volunteer to be at the arena early for set up.
-Once the doors open ticket will be torn in half.
-We will need 2 people for this job on the night of dress rehearsal and 3 per half of each show.

 Program Sales: A table will be set up near the staircase for flowers and program sales.
 We will need 2 people for this table for each show.